 To worsen things, oftentimes he isolates himself from other men.
 Missing Men often love touting the fact that they are “self-reliant and independent.”
 But in reality, they’re hiding.
 They see connection with other men as a sign of weakness.

 The irony is that when a man doesn’t allow himself to connect with other strong men he will weaken and develop issues with trust, jealousy, criticism, fear and contempt towards other men.

-Most men consider themselves manly because they’ve mastered one of the archetypes we just went over.
+Most men consider themselves manly men because they’ve mastered one of the archetypes we just went over.
 They idolize whichever archetype they consider to be the coolest and shoot for it.
-Here’s how the inner monologue goes.
-I’m a man because…

 - I can build things.